w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Market.md

 # Market

 The market is the primary way of buying and selling items for coins or other items.
 It is a global market, and users can post ads that anyone can accept.
+In order to be able to post market offers, your account has to be at least 3 months old.

-A detailed guide on how to use the market for trading can be found <a href="https://dankmemer.lol/community/blog/new-way-to-trade" target="_blank">here</a>, and information for how to use the partial market feature is <a href="https://dankmemer.lol/tutorial/partials" target="_blank">here</a>.
+A detailed guide on how to use the market for trading can be found <a href="https://dankmemer.lol/blog/new-way-to-trade" target="_blank">here</a>, and information for how to use the partial market feature is <a href="https://dankmemer.lol/tutorial/partials" target="_blank">here</a>.

 With `/market`, you can view the market, sell, buy, and accept others' offers.
 After negotiating a deal, you can also make private market offers by adding the optional private market setting when you do the command.
 It is also possible to remove your own market offers with a button click on the red "remove" button in `/market view`.

-In order to post offers on the market, you have to pay a `2.5% base fee` (of the average market price of that item) **and** a 1.5%% extra fee **per day** you want to post that offer.
+In order to post offers on the market, you have to pay a `2.5% base fee` **plus** a `1.5%% extra fee per day` you want the offer to be posted.
+The fee is calculated based on the most expensive side of the offer, and any item value is calculated by the average trade value.
 The max a fee can cost is ⏣ 5,000,000,000, no matter the item/amount of days.

-As well as this, accounts younger than 3 months cannot post ads.
+If you post a private market offer, the base fee is lowered to `1.5%` plus the `1.5% extra fee per day` you want the offer to be posted.

-<a href="/About-Dank-Memer/Premium-users#PremiumCommands" target="_blank">Premium Members</a> do not pay a fee for the first 3 days.
-Anything longer than that they'll also start paying a 0.2% fee per extra day.
+Previously, <a href="/About-Dank-Memer/Premium-users#PremiumCommands" target="_blank">Premium Members</a> did not pay a fee for the first few days of posting, but as of 2024, all users pay the same market tax.